Russification of Ukraine: Cultural Russification efforts under Uvarov

 Beginning in 1831, Uvarov began looking for an author who could provide historical justification for the annexation and integration of the western provinces into the empire.
 Uvarov's first choice was the professor Mikhail Pogodin, who was approached in November 1834 and submitted his work in 1835.
 However, Pogodin did not satisfy the minister's demands as his book presented the history of northeastern Rus (Russia) as distinct and separate from that of southwestern Rus (Ukraine), undermining the project's main goal of uniting the two.
 In response, Uvarov issued a special prize of 10,000 rubles for anyone who could present the history of the western provinces as part of Russian history.

 The prize was awarded to Nikolai Ustrialov, who in December 1836 presented the first volume of a four volume work that would later be distributed as a standard textbook to all education districts throughout the empire.
 The book revived notions established during the reign of Catherine by Nikolai Karamzin of the re-unification of Rus and a statist approach to Russian history that had been challenged under liberal Alexander I.

 As well as history, Russian language and culture were also used as tools in the government's new policy to Russify the western provinces.
-Russian was replaced as the language of instruction rather than Polish, and educational districts and universities that had helped to popularise Polish culture and language under the leadership of then minister of education Ukrainian Petro Zavadovsky and his Polish colleagues Jerzy Czartoryski and Seweryn Potocki were closed.
+Russian was introduces as the language of instruction instead of Polish, and educational districts and universities that had helped to popularise Polish culture and language under the leadership of then minister of education Ukrainian Petro Zavadovsky and his Polish colleagues Jerzy Czartoryski and Seweryn Potocki were closed.
 In November 1833, Nicholas I approved Sergei Uvarov's proposal to open a new university in the city of Kiev, which Pushkin feared might fall into Polish hands, as visitors heard more Polish spoken on the streets than Russian or Ukrainian.
 In the Kiev provinces there were 43,000 Polish nobles and only 1,000 Russian ones.